ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 CGPR5A Daily Index: means the NGX AB-NIT line 5A as published by Canadian Gas Reporter, per GJ, for each day in the billing cycle;

-RTF: means the Retail Transaction Fee, payable per GJ, for natural gas provided to you through our services.
-In the case of a daily fee consumer, the RF is zero.
+REMR: means the Retail Energy Management Rate, payable per GJ, for natural gas provided to you through our services.

 UFG: means your Site(s) proportionate share of the Distribution Company’s line loss, unaccounted-for natural gas and compressor fuel as determined by the Distribution Company.

-SC: means the supplier charge, payable per GJ provided, and is zero except for daily fee customers.
+SC: means the supplier charge, payable per GJ provided.

 2.0 Supply of Energy: